Veganism is widely cited as a form of vegetarianism, but vegans generally don’t see it like that and prefer to distinguish clearly between the two.

 A lacto ovo vegetarian diet excludes meat and fish but includes dairy products and eggs.
 This would be considered the standard vegetarian diet.

-This is also referred to as a lactarian.
-This type of diet includes vegetables and dairy products such as milk, cheese, yogurt, butter, ghee, cream, and kefir, but excludes eggs.
+Also referred to as “lactarian”, this type of diet includes vegetables and dairy products such as milk, cheese, yogurt, butter, ghee, cream, and kefir, but excludes eggs.

 An ovo-vegetarian diet excludes meat, fish and dairy products but includes the consumption of eggs.
 Ovo vegetarians are also referred to as “eggetarians”.

-A demi-vegetarian diet excludes meat but includes fish, eggs, vegetarian cheese and milk-based products.
+A demi-vegetarian diet excludes meat but includes fish, eggs, cheese and milk-based products.

-A semi-vegetarian is considered to be a person who is cutting back on his or her intake of meat, but still eats meat when they feel like it (yawn).
+A semi-vegetarian is considered to be a person who is cutting back on his or her intake of meat, but still eats meat when they feel like it.
 There are two subcategories to this form of, dare I say it, vegetarianism, which it really isn’t!